jabzzy/keystone-express-sitemap/README.md

 });
 ```

-This option may allow you to define custom fields for routes, that look like this one — `/:page`.
+This option allows you to define custom fields for routes, that look like this: `/:page`.

+### Base URL and scheme
+`options` parameter accepts `http` and `url` as properties to setup scheme and base URL respectively.
+They are the same as corresponding `express-sitemap` options.

 ## Usage notes
 * The sitemap generator works with dynamic routes declared in 2 formats: